What is Continuum?

 A site map can be found here (map of Oadby)

 The doors open on Friday 7th August 2020 at 1pm and close on Monday 10th August 2020 at 09:30am (check-out time).

 Yes, we do!
 You can find the full policy in out Terms and Conditions here.

 I want to help Continuum, how can I do that?

 There are many ways you can help to make Continuum a great con!

 One of the most straightforward ways of doing this is to offer to run games and events for us, and get them registered with us as early as possible.

-We are also always looking for volunteers to take over the running of the Bring And Buy booth in the Trade Hall for a while.
+We are also always looking for volunteers to take over the running of individual events for the Committee.

 And, of course, by being excellent to each other and any new attendees that might be coming to Continuum for the first time.

 If you have any desire to help out Continuum further, send a message to Julia via the Contact page.